CodingItWrong/howtojsonapi.com/node.md

 Create a POST request to `http://localhost:4000/restaurants`.
 Go to the Headers tab and enter key “Content-Type” and value “application/vnd.api+json”—this is the content type JSON:API requires.

 Next, switch to the Body tab.
-Leave the dropdown as "Text"; if you change it to "JSON", Postman will change the "Content-Type" to "application/json", which our server won't accept.
+Click the "none" dropdown and change it to "raw".
+Another "Text" dropdown will appear; change it to "JSON".
 Enter the following:

 ```json
 {